USEPA/CompTox-ExpoCast-httk/models/README.md

  "Calling R code will ensure that input y has same dimension as yini".

-These function names then must also be changed in the corresponding solve_pbtk function, specifically the state and parameter initilaizers as well as the function calls in the function ode.
+These function names then must also be changed in the corresponding solve_pbtk function, specifically the state and parameter initializers as well as the function calls in the function ode.

 Parameter names passed to initparams must match those in .model file.